ioccc-src/winner/2005/toledo/README.md

 ## Judges' remarks:

 Challenge yourself with your ability to look 5, 6 or more moves ahead.
 Challenge your knowledge of C operator precedence.
-The following the move analysis via recursion while it executes moves.
+The following is the move analysis via recursion while it executes moves.
 All while playing by the rules of C and Chess within a single function!